canadafloridaThe Canadian reference for Florida

 Acronyms used in this guide

-What provincial drug plans cover — and don't
+What provincial drug plans cover: and don't

 Canadian provincial drug benefit programs are designed for Canadians receiving drugs dispensed by Canadian pharmacies.
 None of them cover prescriptions filled at US pharmacies, regardless of the drug or the reason for the fill.
+Eligibility for those provincial plans rests on the same residency arithmetic that governs the rest of snowbird life, the 183-day count, which has a vehicle-side twin described in the 183-day rule for your car.

 Ontario (ODB)